 Unfortunately, the pools have no robust containment.
-Temperatures rise quickly if cooling pumps stop or water drains out, as happened at Fukushima in Japan.
-Loss of coolant from boiling or leaks can result in a fuel pool fire.
+Temperatures rise quickly if cooling pumps stop or water drains out, as began to happen at Fukushima in Japan.
+Loss of coolant from boiling off or leaks can result in a fuel pool fire dispersing huge amounts of radioactivity to the wind.
 The projected radioactive release from burning fuel is the worst possible nuclear accident scenario and would result in great harm to the immediate community and those downwind and downstream.
 Consequences depend on the weather.

 The accident scenario pictured below uses weather conditions on a day in July 2015 to project impacts from a theoretical fuel fire at nuclear reactors at Peach Bottom, PA.
-A plume of highly radioactive fuel particles would have caused burns, radiation, sickness, immune problems, cancers, heart problems, infertility, miscarriage, birth defects and scores of other health and economic impacts (\$ in the billions) as well as long-term interdiction of land and water.
+A plume of highly radioactive fuel particles would have caused burns, radiation sickness, immune problems, cancers, heart problems, infertility, miscarriage, birth defects and scores of other health and economic impacts (\$ in the billions) as well as long-term interdiction of land and water.

-Source: Von Hippel and Schoeppner 2016
+Source: Von Hippel and Schoeppner 2016 1

 Reducing the amount of radioactive waste in fuel pools is a top priority.
 Reactor owners and the federal Nuclear Regulatory Commission have refused to reduce the risks of fuel pools and transfer waste to dry containers.
 The waste would not be completely safe in dry storage, but independent engineers have testified that it would be safer.
-(2) (See Cask Issues below.)
+2 (See Cask Issues below.)

 Hardened On-Site Storage (HOSS) is supported by organizations in all 50 states.
-It would provide better security at reactor sites with robust dry storage and community oversight, including real-time monitoring of heat and radiation.
-(3) HOSS is rooted in values of community protection and environmental justice.
+It would provide better security at reactor sites with robust dry storage and community oversight, including real-time monitoring of heat and radiation.3 HOSS is rooted in values of community protection and environmental justice.
 By contrast, every waste proposal by the federal government and the nuclear industry has targeted communities that are disproportionately low-income, indigenous, or people of color.